erykjj/jwlmanager/.github/SECURITY.md

 The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it, just as you can any authorized app.
 ```

+You can also try `xattr -dr com.apple.quarantine JWLManager.app` to remove the Gatekeeper quarantine flag.

 ## Alternative

 Please keep in mind that I make these packages for convenience only.
 If they don't work, please try downloading the [*Source code (zip)*](https://github.com/erykjj/jwlmanager/releases/latest), and execute the Python script directly from within the unzipped folder via `python3 JWLManager.py`.
 Of course, this requires you have Python installed, along with the required dependencies.